Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: Access AI

 \textbf{Problem formulation: }Hybrid precoding is a significant issue in millimeter wave (mmWave) massive MIMO system.
 To cope with a large number of antennas, hybrid precoding is required where signals are processed from both analog and digital precoders.
 Typically, the estimation of MIMO channels is neccessary to establish the hybrid precoding matrices where AI has emerged as a promising tool to support precoding.

-\textbf{Drawbacks of conventional methods: }Due to the large-scale antennas as well as the high resolution analog-to-digital converters (ADCs)/digital-to analog converters (DACs), current digital precoding frameworks \cite{77}, \cite{78} suffer from high power consumption and hardware costs.
-Besides, the radio frequency (RF) chains is considerable that may make traditional solutions such as one-bit ADCs processing \cite{79} inefficient to achieve a desired throughput rate.
+\textbf{Drawbacks of conventional methods: }Due to the large-scale antennas as well as the high resolution analog-to-digital converters (ADCs)/digital-to analog converters (DACs), current digital precoding frameworks \cite{77} suffer from high power consumption and hardware costs.
+Besides, the radio frequency (RF) chains are considerable that may make traditional solutions inefficient to achieve a desired throughput rate.

 \textbf{Unique advantages of using wireless AI techniques: }Recently, AI has attracted much attention in precoding system designs thanks to its low complexity, online learning for better estimation of hybrid precoding matrices, and its adaptability to time-varying mmWave channels.